Miladiu/Honkai-Star-Rail-Dialogue-Skipper/README.md

 - 3840x2160: (2700, 1500)

 Note that these coordinates are approximate and may require some adjustment based on individual systems and configurations.

-For best results, we recommend testing the script on a blank page or by using a program such as Paint to determine the exact coordinates neededfor your specific screen resolution.
-Simply open Paint in maximum resolution, select a color, and test the script by running it and observing where it clicks on the page.
-You can then adjust the coordinates in the script to match the location you want to click on